FOUNDER / DIRECTOR

 Katie Henderson, Founder and Director of Music Connections Foundation (MCF), has been a licensed, trained Kindermusik educator since 1993.
 She earned a degree in piano performance and completed coursework in Music Therapy from Illinois State University, and has worked with children in varying musical capacities for over 35 years.
 In 1993, Wheaton College sought out Katie to teach Kindermusik in their pre-college department of more than 800 children.
 Finding Kindermusik was an answer to dreams and prayers, as Katie had long known that young children were ready for the joy and learning music offers from a very young age, but that traditional lessons were not the optimal way to do this.

 When her husband was transferred to Bloomington in 1994, Katie began Bloomington-Normal’s only Kindermusik program in her home with 28 students.
-Nearly 25 years later, Music Connections is now a Not-For-Profit Foundation with a mission to reach all children and families with the benefits of music from an early age.
-Music Connections has topped 500 students, has a faculty of 6 teachers and a program administrator, and, in addition to serving hundreds of families each week at its primary studio, MCF regularly serves children and families through its Foundation at such locations as SPICE/Marcfirst, Western Avenue Community Center, Neville House, Boys & Girls Club and Heritage of Care Nursing Home.
+Twenty-five years later, Music Connections is now a Not-For-Profit Foundation with a mission to reach all children and families with the benefits of music from an early age.
+Music Connections has topped 500 students, has a faculty of 6 teachers and a program administrator, and, in addition to serving hundreds of families each week at its primary studio, MCF regularly serves children and families through its Foundation at such locations as SPICE/Marcfirst, Western Avenue Community Center, Neville House, Boys & Girls Club, the Baby Fold and Heritage of Care Nursing Home.

 Kindermusik International has programs in 72 countries, with over 5000 educators, worldwide.
 Music Connections has ranked among Kindermusik International’s top 20 programs worldwide, having been designated a Maestro Program — Conductor’s Circle status — since the program’s inception in 2000.